CeCé Telfer

-CeCé Telfer is a Jamaican-American athlete who, in 2019, became the first openly transgender person to win an NCAA title.
-While a student athlete at Franklin Pierce University, Telfer first competed without success in the men's division from 2016 to 2017 but after coming out and beginning transition, Telfer was allowed to compete in the women's division.
+CeCé Telfer is a Jamaican-born athlete who, in 2019, became the first openly transgender person to win an NCAA title.
+While a student athlete at Franklin Pierce University, Telfer first competed in the men's division from 2016 to 2017 but after coming out and beginning transition, Telfer was allowed to compete in the women's division.
 Telfer eventually took first place in the 400-meter hurdles event in June 2019.

 Career

 Telfer is a trans woman but competed on the Franklin Pierce University men's track and field team in 2016 and 2017.
 In the 400 m hurdles at the 36-inch men's division height, she ranked 200th in 2016 and 390th in 2017 among NCAA Division II athletes.
 Under NCAA rules, transgender athletes can compete in women's events after completing one calendar year of testosterone suppression treatment.

 Telfer qualified for the NCAA Women's Division II Outdoor Track and Field Championships in 2019, ranking third in 60-meter hurdles and seventh in the 200-meter dash nationally in the women's division.
 She finished sixth in the 60-meter hurdles finals, and first in the 400-meter hurdles finals at the 30-inch women's division height.
 Telfer gained wide public recognition after Donald Trump Jr. quoted an article title referring to Telfer as a "biological male," calling her recent competition wins a "grave injustice" against "young women".

 Following her victory in the 400-meter hurdles, Telfer appeared on Outside the Lines on ESPN on June 13, 2019.
 During her interview, she praised her coaches for their support, detailing how they took steps to protect her physical and mental well-being during the competition, hiring additional security guards and advising her to stay off of social media for 48 hours following her win to help limit her exposure to transphobic comments and postings.

 In another interview with Outsports, Telfer denied that testosterone gave her an advantage over cisgender athletes, saying that she'd been on hormone therapy for quite some time and that her testosterone levels were lower than the average woman's as a result.
 Additionally, Telfer stated that her height, which is 6' 2", put her at a disadvantage as her size gives her wind resistance and because in the women's 100-meter hurdles, one of her chosen events, the hurdles are placed much closer together than the men's hurdles were, over half a meter closer together.